 The Localism Act 2011 provided for a new neighbourhood planning regime.
 The Act allows parish councils and groups of people from the community, called neighbourhood forums, to formulate Neighbourhood Development Plans and Orders, which can guide and shape development in a particular area.
 These plans and orders must have regard to national policies and conform to local strategic policies.

-The local planning authority has a statutory role to play in supporting neighbourhood planning.
-For example, it will organise the independent examination of the Neighbourhood Development Plan, Neighbourhood Development Order or Community Right to Build order.
+The LPA has a statutory role to play in supporting neighbourhood planning.
+For example, it will organise the independent examination of the Neighbourhood Development Plan, Neighbourhood Development Order or Community Right to Build Order.
 This is to check that the plan or order meets certain minimum conditions.
-In the majority of cases, it will be the local planning authority which will pay for and run the neighbourhood planning referendum.
+In the majority of cases, it will be the LPA which will pay for and run the neighbourhood planning referendum.

-The Department for Communities and Local Government has produced an interactive map showing where neighbourhood planning and other community right uses are taking place across the country.
+The Ministry of Housing, Communities and Local Government publishes an interactive map showing where neighbourhood planning and other community right uses are taking place across the country.

 Commons Briefing papers SN05838

 Author: Gabrielle Garton Grimwood